 Mrs D: Have you had any pangs to drink since the lockdown began?

-Patrick: I’ve fought the urge to drink every single day since the quarantine started.
-Something that hadn’t crossed my mind much prior to the pandemic.
+Patrick: I fought the urge to drink many days at the start of the pandemic, something that hadn’t crossed my mind much prior to the pandemic.

 Mrs D: Any particular self-care actions that are helping you in these gritty times?